open-needs/open-needs.github.io/docs/open_needs_server/extensions.rst

 Extensions
 ==========

-**Open-Needs DB** shall be as simple as possibile, to provide basic functionality in a secured way.
+**Open-Needs Server** shall be as simple as possibile, to provide basic functionality in a secured way.
-However, there are a lot of ideas how to extend **Open-Needs DB** to support more complex or user specific features.
+However, there are a lot of ideas how to extend **Open-Needs Server** to support more complex or user specific features.

-Therefore **Open-Needs DB** will have an extension mechanism, which allows to load extensions during start-up phase (no hot plug in during runtime).
+Therefore **Open-Needs Server** will have an extension mechanism, which allows to load extensions during start-up phase (no hot plug in during runtime).

 Features